architectural bridge

 EIS encourages investment in smaller, higher-risk trading companies.
 This can be particularly attractive to entrepreneurs who are looking to secure investments in their own businesses or to invest in and apply their experience and expertise to other ventures.

-SEIS is a derivative of EIS and its aim is to attract seed investment in early stage companies.
+SEIS is a derivative of EIS and its aim is to attract seed investment in early-stage companies.
 By their nature, these companies are generally higher-risk investments and so the tax reliefs for SEIS investment are more generous.
 We are often asked about SEIS and EIS by both companies looking to apply for status and from investors attracted by the tax breaks.
-Be aware that rules introduced from 6 April 2018 mean that tax relief will only be given where there is a genuine risk to investors’ capital, and specifically excluded are companies and arrangements designed for capital preservation.
+Be aware that tax relief will only be given where there is a genuine risk to investors’ capital, and specifically excluded are companies and arrangements designed for capital preservation.

 What you can invest in

-• EIS must have less than 250 full-time employees, less than £15 million in assets before the investment, and no more than £16 million afterwards.
-Knowledge-intensive companies can have up to 500 full-time employees.
-The company must be less than seven years old or 10 years old for knowledge-intensive companies.
-The company can raise a maximum of £5 million of capital from EIS investment each year, with a total maximum investment totalling £12 million.
+• EIS must have fewer than 250 full-time employees, less than £30 million in assets before the investment, and no more than £35 million afterwards.
+The company must be less than seven years old.
+The company can raise a maximum of £10 million of capital from EIS investment each year, with a total maximum investment totalling £24 million.

-• SEIS it is much smaller, at fewer than 25 employees and less than £350,000 gross assets.
-With SEIS the company must also be less than three years old.
-The company can raise a maximum of £250,000 capital from SEIS investment.
+• SEIS is much smaller, with fewer than 25 employees and less than £350,000 gross assets.
+With SEIS, the company must also be less than three years old.
+The company can raise a maximum of £250,000 in capital from SEIS investment.

 What companies are excluded